 The photo above (by Diana Russell) can be viewed in OdonataMAP here.

-Agriocnemis ruberrima is a damselfly genus in the family Coenagrionidae.
+Agriocnemis ruberrima or Orange Wisp is a damselfly in the family Coenagrionidae.

 There are two distinct subspecies, Agriocnemis ruberrima ruberrima (NE South Africa) and Agriocnemis ruberrima albifrons (Botswana to Angola and Zambia).
 Further studies may find they are in fact separate species.